AvianAnalyst/rpg-assist/venv/home/rpg-assister/README.md

 ## Dungeon Generator
 I want this functionality, but I'm not sure how to present it yet.
 Potentially prints out a map for the GM with trap/treasure locations, possibly NPCs too.
+Will also generate brief flavortext for various rooms generated.
 Planned features once networked include:
   - hidden areas based on player group and dm vs player
   - hidden items based on the same.